-- → provide cross-border investment services to professional clients and eligible counterparties (MiFID II/Markets in Financial Instruments Regulation [MiFIR]); - → establish CCPs and informationgathering trade repositories (European Market Infrastructure Regulation); - → provide access to trading venues, CCPs and benchmarks (MiFID II/MiFIR); - → provide access to trading venues for the purposes of trading obligations for derivatives and shares; - → provide marketing of AIFMD; and - → provide reinsurance (Solvency II).60

-It must be noted that no equivalence decision can be taken yet under the MiFIR and MiFID II, as these two legislations will not come into force until January 2018.
-MiFID, which is currently the applicable legislation, does not provide for any common third-country regime.
-Another important issue that can be discerned from the above list is that the equivalence regime does not cover the full range of financial services deposit taking, lending, primary insurance, retail asset management and payment services are excluded.
-Further, even when equivalence is allowed under a particular legislative scheme, equivalence can be granted only partially or provisionally.
-For example, there are three sets of criteria for equivalence under Solvency II: capital requirements, group supervision and reinsurance.
-A third country's regulatory regime will only be reconciled as fully equivalent when all three criteria are met.
+- → provide cross-border investment services to professional clients and eligible counterparties (MiFID II/Markets in Financial Instruments Regulation [MiFIR]); - → establish CCPs and informationgathering trade repositories (European Market Infrastructure Regulation); - → provide access to trading venues, CCPs and benchmarks (MiFID II/MiFIR); - → provide access to trading venues for the purposes of trading obligations for derivatives and shares; - → provide marketing of AIFMD; and - → provide reinsurance (Solvency II).60 the applicable legislation, does not provide for any common third-country regime.
+62 Another important issue that can be discerned from the above list is that the equivalence regime does not cover the full range of financial services deposit taking, lending, primary insurance, retail asset management and payment services are excluded.63 Further, even when equivalence is allowed under a particular legislative scheme, equivalence can be granted only partially or provisionally.
+For example, there are three sets of criteria for equivalence under Solvency II: capital requirements, group supervision and reinsurance.64 A third country's regulatory regime will only be reconciled as fully equivalent when all three criteria are met.
 To date, only Bermuda and Switzerland have achieved full equivalence with other third countries, such as Australia, Canada and Japan, achieving only provisional or partial equivalence.
-Finally, even when granted, equivalence can be withdrawn on short notice.66
+65 Finally, even when granted, equivalence can be withdrawn on short notice.66